masaccio/numbers-parser/README.md

 To better partition cell styles, background image data which was supported in earlier versions through the methods `image_data` and `image_filename` is now part of the new `cell_style` property.
 Using the deprecated methods `image_data` and `image_filename` will issue a `DeprecationWarning` if used.The legacy methods will be removed in a future version of numbers-parser.

-`NumberCell` cell types return [`decimal.Decimal`](https://docs.python.org/3/library/decimal.html) types rather than `float`.
-These are created in a [decimal128](https://en.wikipedia.org/wiki/Decimal128_floating-point_format) context to preserve the precision used by Numbers.
-Previously, using float resulted in rounding errors in unpacking internal numbers.
+`NumberCell` cell values are now limited to 15 significant figues to match the implementation of floating point numbers in Apple Numbers.
+For example, the value `1234567890123456` is rounded to `1234567890123460` in the same was as in Numbers.
+Previously, using native `float` with no checking resulted in rounding errors in unpacking internal numbers.
+Attempting to write a number with too many significant digits results in a `RuntimeWarning`.

 ## Installation